franjsco/trackmyd-bot/README.md

 Before requesting the position to the bot you need to add a new device and configure it.

-### Following the basic steps to configure it:
+#### Configuration:

 1. **Add a new device.**

-    - Send the `/add` command to the bot.
+    Send the `/add` command to the bot.
 You will be prompted to add the device name.

 2. **Configure GPSLogger on Android.**

-    - Once confirmed the device name, the bot will return 3 messages:
+    Once confirmed the device name, the bot will return 3 messages:

     - URL (full-path including the device ID)
     - HEADER (HTTP header, used for authentication to APIs)
     - BODY (HTTP body with the parameters that will be automatically evaluated by GPSLogger).

     Take the values ​​and insert them in the GPSLogger app under "Logging details > Log to custom URL" specifying method http = 'PATCH'

     - Press "Start Logging" on GPSLogger.